OlivierMounicq/CourseNotes/Git/How-Git-Works/readme.md

 What happens ?
 The commit a70d is not reachable from the _master_ branch.
-If an object cannot be reachable from the branches or head r tag, GIT will delete it: to avoid this deleting, we have to commit (before the garbage collector runs).
+If an object cannot be reachable from the branches or head or tag, GIT will delete it: to avoid this deleting, we have to commit (before the garbage collector runs).
 (notice the GIT message after the git checkout master)